The technical documentation of the Medical Devices Regulation

 The Global Harmonization Task Force (GHTF) created a standardized and summarized form of documentation, the "Summary Technical Documentation (STED)".
 This is sufficiently detailed to enable a notified body (BS or NB) to fulfil its obligations.

-The International Medical Devices Regulators Forum (IMDRF) then initiated a guideline providing for an internationally harmonised table of contents to be used for electronic submissions in the future.
+The International Medical Devices Regulators Forum (IMDRF) then initiated a guideline providing for an internationally harmonized table of contents to be used for electronic submissions in the future.

 What does dynamic documentation mean for medical devices?